GorgonMeducer/lv_port_mps3_an547_cm55/README.md

 # lv_port_mps3_an547_cm55
-A LVGL port for Cortex-M55 running on an [Arm official FPGA prototype development board](https://developer.arm.com/tools-and-software/development-boards/fpga-prototyping-boards/mps3) called MPS3 ([AN547](https://developer.arm.com/tools-and-software/development-boards/fpga-prototyping-boards/download-fpga-images#)), see **Figure 1**.
-It is also possible to run the project template on a free emulator called **Fixed-Virtual-Platforms**, [Corstone-300-FVP](https://developer.arm.com/tools-and-software/open-source-software/arm-platforms-software/arm-ecosystem-fvps).
+A LVGL porting for Cortex-M55 running on an [Arm official FPGA prototyping development board](https://developer.arm.com/tools-and-software/development-boards/fpga-prototyping-boards/mps3) called MPS3 ([AN547](https://developer.arm.com/tools-and-software/development-boards/fpga-prototyping-boards/download-fpga-images#)), see **Figure 1**.
+It is also possible to run the project template on an emulator called [Corstone-300-FVP](https://developer.arm.com/tools-and-software/open-source-software/arm-platforms-software/arm-ecosystem-fvps), which is free.